laurenharveyy/Kindergarten-Immunization-Records/README.md

 34. Your sheet should look like this: <br> !['Final Results Percent Change Exemptions','Sheet that documents the final results for the calculations in the percent change of vaccine exemptions in select counties'](/exemptionchangeresults.png) <br> The answer is 188.21% in Nevada County, 500.27% in Shasta County, and 236.00% in Trinity County.

 ### Question 8: Which counties had the highest infant pertussis case rates (per 1,000) between 2014 and 2015?
-1. Refer to the Infant Dataset and navigate to the column titled "Case_Rate"
+1. Refer to the Infant Data File and navigate to the column titled "Case_Rate"
 2. Click the drop down arrow and filter the values from Z --> A to sort the case rates from highest to lowest.
 Your answer should be Madera County (6.1), Imperial County (5.3), and Butte County (5.1). <br> ![Infant Case Rate','Pertussis Case Rates Among Infants in California Counties'](/infantcaserate.png)

 ### Question 9: What was the median case rate among Counties for each year between 2010 and 2014?
-1. Refer to the dataset titled "PertusisRates2010_2015"
+1. Refer pertusisRates2010_2015 File.
 2. Filter the cases for 2010 from Z --> A so that California is in the first row.
 3. Create a new row beneath the dataset titled "Median"
 4. In your new row, go to column C. In that column, insert the equation =MEDIAN (C3:C60).
 This will calculate the median case rate among the counties, exempting the state of California.